-These Wine Braised Short Ribs fall right off the bone after cooking in this rich red wine sauce.
-Served with creamy white cheddar mashed potatoes and sure to be a hit!
+These tender wine braised short ribs are the best cold-weather comfort food.
+Beef short ribs braised in a dutch oven and served with creamy mashed potatoes with white cheddar cheese!

 ‘Tis the season for braising and wine-ing and mashed potato-ing and snuggling up under a blanket to beat the cold with a bowl of warm, tasty comfort food!